jshinhoxp/realEstateApp/README.md

 ## Background
 Source data based on 2014 historical Zillow dataset (21613 entries) under "home_data.csv" file.
 ## Packages
-django, django-rest-frameworks, sklearn, plotly, folium, geopy, etc. \n See requirements.txt for more info
+django, django-rest-frameworks, sklearn, plotly, folium, geopy, etc. <br>
+See requirements.txt for more info

 ## How the Model Works
 Utilizing sklearn library, L1 & L2 regression model are trained based on 5 basic housing features of the home_data.csv dataset: ['bedrooms', 'bathrooms', 'sqft_living', 'sqft_lot', 'floors'].
 The models seek to minimize the residual sum of squares to find the line of best fit.
-The resulting models are stored by zipcode under 'backend_root/projectApp/ml_models'. \n
+The resulting models are stored by zipcode under 'backend_root/projectApp/ml_models'. <br>
 More complex modeling can be created by utilizing additional features (e.g year built, grade, etc.) and utilizing higher polynomial fittings.

 ## User Interface